 - Previous experience in leadership – including engaging and motivating staff

 - Experience of working in a multi-professional/multi-agency environment

 - Ability to engage with people and motivate and support them to work to high standards

 - Ability to take responsibility for managing individual team members

 Advanced practitioner (Band 7)

-All of the skills of a clinical advisor, plus:
+All of the skills above, plus:

 - Relevant masters level modules (or working towards)